towersvault/shinpokered/README.md

 - Re-worked the front and back pics for the female trainer
 - Erika uses her pic from yellow version which alters her funerary clothes to a proper kimono
 - Fossil guy in mt moon can be rematched
+- Fixed text overlap with Oak giving you pokeballs
+- Diglett & Dugtrio can learn cut like in yellow version

 #Bugfixes: